unChaz/sci-fi-5e/srd/monsters/humanoids.md

 **_ion dagger_**. _Melee or Ranged Weapon Attack:_ +5 to hit, reach 5 ft. or range 20/60 ft., one target. _Hit:_ 4 (1d4 + 1)  piercing damage.

 **Mages** spend their lives in the study and practice of tek.
-Good-aligned mages offer counsel to nobles and others in power, while evil mages dwell in isolated sites to perform unspeakable experiments without interference.
+Good-aligned mages offer counsel to government organizations and others in power, while evil mages dwell in isolated sites to perform unspeakable experiments without interference.

 ### Noble